Receivers for low-bandwidth optical (through-the-air) communications

 It is also worth mentioning that, for a number of reasons, that all of the circuits shown on this page tend to be somewhat microphonic - that is, they will respond (in differing degrees) to mechanical vibrations.
 It is very important that any loudspeakers used be located away from the optical receiver to avoid acoustic feedback!
 This simple fact precludes the inclusion of a speaker contained within the same housing as the receiver itself.

-Also note that it is best that the optical receivers NOT share the same power supplies as either the transmitter or speaker amplifier: Doing so is inviting trouble, as circulating currents from these other devices tend to find their way into the (extremely!) sensitive receiver and will likely result in crosstalk and/or feedback!
+It is again reiterated that it is best that the optical receivers NOT share the same power supplies as either the transmitter or speaker amplifier: Doing so is inviting trouble, as circulating currents from these other devices tend to find their way into the (extremely!) sensitive receiver and will likely result in crosstalk and/or feedback!
 It is for this simple reason that the optical receiver itself has been designed to operate from a single 9 volt battery!

 Additional comments about high-sensitivity optical receivers in general: